- Before going to hospital

 - Will there be charges from other specialists involved in my treatment?
 How can I get an estimate of these?

-Costs with care and how to understand them
+Hospital costs and how to understand them

 How to check your out of pocket costs before seeing a specialist